ajramos/cloud-certs/gcp-pcne-cert.md

 Setting up a **Layer 3 Partner interconnect** steps:

-- Establish connection to selected partner service provider.
+1. **Establish a connection to the selected partner service provider.**
-- Create VLAN attachments and receive Google-generated pairing keys.
+2. **Create VLAN attachments in Google Cloud and receive the Google-generated pairing keys.**
-- Request connections for VLAN attachments from partner specifying region and capacity and providing attachment pairing key.
+3. **Request connections for the VLAN attachments from the partner, specifying the region, capacity, and providing the attachment pairing key.**
-- Activate VLAN attachments.
+4. **Activate the VLAN attachments in Google Cloud.**

-NOTE: Optionally the VLAN attachment could also be pre-activated after it is created.
+> **Note:** Optionally, the VLAN attachment can be pre-activated after it is created.

 For PI, all the Cloud Routers must have a local ASN of 16550.
 DI and Cloud VPN do not have this requirement.
 ASN misconfiguration in the Cloud Router or on-premises router is a common cause of failure to establish a BGP session in the Cloud Router.